NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: A sample Bayesian run

-Fig.\ref{fig:posterior} presents the posterior distributions obtained from the Bayesian analysis for both the NML and RMF models.
+Fig.\ref{fig:posterior} presents the posterior distributions of the NMPs obtained from the Bayesian analysis for both the NML and RMF models.
 The diagonal plots display the median and 68\% CI of the marginal posterior distributions for the NMPs.
-NML demonstrates exceptional accuracy in reproducing these distributions while preserving the inter-correlations between the NMPs.
-We quantitatively assess the similarity between the NML and RMF models using the Jensen-Shannon (JS) divergence for the marginal posterior distributions of individual NMPs, as indicated alongside the diagonal plots in Fig.\ref{fig:posterior}.
-The outstanding performance of NML is further supported by these JS divergence values, all of which remain below 0.1.
-This low divergence indicates a high degree of similarity between the NML predictions and the RMF model, reinforcing the effectiveness of NML as a computationally efficient alternative for large scale explorations in the future.
-By employing the NML model in the place of RMF model, we have achieved approximately a 10-fold reduction in computational time, decreasing it from around 4.5 hours to just 30 minutes.
-The specifications of the computing system and neural network architecture used in this study are detailed in Appendix \ref{app_neural}.
+The two dimensional distributions, as well as the one dimensional marginalized posterior distributions given along the diagonal are very similar for the RMF and NML cases.
+We want to emphasize here that the similarity mentioned above ensures that the NML has successfully captured the underlying correlations of the RMF model while the model itself is being explored over a large range.
+To give a quantitative assessment, we calculate the JS divergence for these distributions of individual NMPs, as indicated alongside the diagonal plots in Fig.\ref{fig:posterior}.
+The good performance of NML is supported by these JS divergence values, all of which remain below 0.1.
+The pairwise correlations among the NMPs are also faithfully reproduced by NML in the Bayesian sampling, in close agreement with those obtained from the RMF model.
+Such correlations, as highlighted in previous studies\cite{Patra2023, Malik2020,venneti2024unraveling}, play a central role in constraining nuclear matter properties.
+The ability of NML to capture not only the individual distributions of NMPs but also their mutual correlations is therefore a key strength of the approach.
+Further improvements can be achieved by training on a broader and more diverse set of nuclei.
+The computational cost is likewise expected to scale more favorably as additional nuclei are incorporated into the Bayesian analysis, a direction we reserve for future work with updated NML models. \modification{By employing the NML model in place of the RMF solver, the Bayesian sampling time is reduced by approximately three orders of magnitude ($\sim 10^3$), decreasing the runtime from about 4.5 hours to roughly 15 seconds.
+For a single evaluations, the computation of FN properties for a given parameter set exhibits an even larger acceleration, with a speedup factor of approximately $1.5 \times10^4$, reducing the evaluation time from about 2 seconds to 1.5 milliseconds.} The specifications of the computing system and neural network architecture used in this study are detailed in \ref{app_neural}.